aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 3. Parse the output of the code.

-This how-to takes you through the process of :ref:`creating a calculation plugin<how-to:plugin-codes:interfacing>` for a dummy executable that sums two numbers, using it to :ref:`run the code<how-to:plugin-codes:run>`, and :ref:`writing a parser <how-to:plugin-codes:parsing>` for its outputs.
+This how-to takes you through the process of :ref:`creating a calculation plugin<how-to:plugin-codes:interfacing>` for a simple executable that sums two numbers, using it to :ref:`run the code<how-to:plugin-codes:run>`, and :ref:`writing a parser <how-to:plugin-codes:parsing>` for its outputs.

 In the following, as an example, our |Code| will be the `bash` executable, and our "input file" will be a `bash` script ``aiida.in`` that sums two numbers and prints the result: